 Justin is co-founder of Convergence.
-Over the last nine years he has worked with MIRI, CFAR, EA Global, Founders Fund, and Leverage, and done work in EA strategy, fundraising, networking, teaching, cognitive enhancement, and AI safety research.
+He has worked with existential risk research since 2009, including working with MIRI, CFAR, EA Global, Founders Fund, and Leverage.
+He has done work in EA strategy, fundraising, networking, teaching, cognitive enhancement, and AI safety research.
 He has a MS degree in computer science and BS degrees in computer science, mathematics, and physics.

 David is co-founder of Convergence.
 He has a background as R&D Project Manager at Ericsson where he led a project of 30 experienced software engineers.
 He has a further background as a Software Engineer and has a BS in Computer Engineering.
 He has worked with the Future of Humanity Institute, has explored research projects in ML and AI strategy with FHI researchers, and co-organized the first AI Safety Camp.